Retiring in Portugal: The Definitive Guide

 The Portuguese government makes retiring in Portugal relatively easy.
 The Algarve region alone is home to over 100,000 retirees as of 2020.
-Quite a large number of those retires are UK citizens.
+Quite a large number of those retirees are UK citizens.

-Moreover, when moving to Portugal, much like anywhere else, you might need a visa and a residence permit.
+When moving to Portugal, you’re going to need a visa and a residence permit.
 The requirements differ depending on your country of origin.
-Keep in mind that you should have a clean criminal record, as the Portuguese government will run a criminal background check.
+Keep in mind that you’re also required to have a clean criminal record, as the Portuguese government runs a criminal background check during registration.

-It’s relatively easy for EU (European Union) citizens to retire to Portugal.
-All you need to do is apply for residency in Portugal, and you can have the same benefits a Portuguese citizen has.
+If you’re from an EU country, it’s relatively easy for you to retire to Portugal.
+All you need to do is apply for residency in Portugal, and you’re going to have the same benefits a Portuguese citizen has.

 US citizens can apply for a 120-day stay visa in Portugal.
-You need to provide proof of income, showing at least $1,070 monthly for the duration of your stay.
+They’re required to provide proof of income, showing at least $1,070 monthly for the duration of their stay.

-When you get to Portugal, you can then apply for a one-year residence permit.
-You might have to provide some documents for this, such as proof of residence.
-After this one-year permit, you can renew your permit for two-years successively.
+When you get to Portugal, you can apply for a one-year residence permit.
+SEF might require some extra documents such as proof of residence.
+After this one-year permit, you can renew your permit for a period of two years successively.

-If you have Jewish ancestry and you can prove it, Portugal grants you citizenship.
-To do that, you need to submit the necessary documentation.
+If you have Jewish ancestry and prove it by documentation, Portugal grants you citizenship.

-For non-EU citizens, the process for a Portugal visa might be a little more involved.
+For non-EU citizens, the process for a Portugal visa consists of some more steps.
 Before moving to Portugal, you’ll need to apply for a residence permit at the Portuguese consular office in your country of residence.
 For this, you’ll need the following documents:

 - Valid passport